zarzycki/betacast/py_atm_to_cam/tcseed/README.md

 modify_q_mult=2.5
 ```

-`find-tc-fill-params.ncl` will attempt to find the correct vortex shape/settings to optimally remove the vortex from the analysis.
+`find-tc-fill-params.py` will attempt to find the correct vortex shape/settings to optimally remove the vortex from the analysis.
 It will append these settings to the namelist without user intervention and then run the seeding code with the invert_vortex flag specified as True.

 ### Seeding/unseeding multiple TCs